Things To Do

 Signature dishes, delicacies and famous food

-A traditional Kanak dish made of meat and vegetables wrapped in banana leaves and cooked in an underground oven.
+A traditional Kanak dish of meat and root vegetables wrapped in banana leaves and slow-cooked; often prepared for communal meals.

 Must-Try!